mayank-khare/freeCodeCamp/guide/english/cloud-development/index.md

 Many modern websites and big data efforts are said to be developed in the Cloud, meaning they are operating in some of these massive shared datacenters.

+Cloud computing is shared pools of configurable computer system resources and higher-level services that can be rapidly provisioned with minimal management effort, often over the Internet.
+Cloud computing relies on sharing of resources to achieve coherence and economies of scale, similar to a public utility.

 #### More Information:

 [Getting Started with AWS](https://aws.amazon.com/getting-started/)